systemd/systemd/docs/NETWORK_ONLINE.md

 ## Network management services: `network.target`

 `network.target` indicates that the network management stack has been started.
-Ordering after it it has little meaning during start-up: whether any network interfaces are already configured when it is reached is not defined.
+Ordering after it has little meaning during start-up: whether any network interfaces are already configured when it is reached is not defined.

 Its primary purpose is for ordering things properly at shutdown: since the